 Basement conversions are a great way to create extra living space in built-up urban areas where outdoor space for extensions is limited.
-While converting your loft will create more room for bedrooms and bathrooms, a basement that is closer to the main living areas and access points is a brilliant way to add more practical living and entertaining space.
+While converting your loft will create more room for bedrooms and bathrooms, a basement that is closer to the main living areas and garden is a brilliant way to add more practical living and entertaining space.
 Bear in mind that it’s much easier to add a basement if you are also adding a new extension at the same time.

-There are two main types of conversion – the first, and most cost effective, is turning an existing cellar into usable living space.
+There are two main types of conversion – the first, and most cost effective – is turning an existing cellar into usable living space.
 The second is excavating a new basement, which will require more significant structural work and is, therefore, more expensive.
 However, if you have a small garden and lack living space, both can be worthwhile options.

 Turning an existing cellar into habitable space by tanking and insulating the walls will cost £720-£1,800 per square metre.
 Factors that will increase costs include the need to move services, underpinning, and lowering the floor level to increase ceiling height.

-Constructing a brand-new basement under an existing house and underpinning the walls will cost £1,920-£2,640 per square metre for a shell space.
+Constructing a brand new basement under an existing house and underpinning the walls will cost £1,920-£2,640 per square metre for a shell space.
 These costs will increase if there is the need for any party wall agreements with neighbours whose boundary walls will be affected, of if there are difficult ground conditions or poor access to the site for the work to be completed.

-Regardless of which option you choose, installing a lightwell or new external access door will cost £5,500-£9,500 each.
+Regardless of which option you choose, installing a light well or new external access door will cost £5,500-£9,500 each.

 Converting an existing residential cellar or basement into a living space is unlikely to require planning permission.
 This is provided it’s not going to be used as a separate property, and that the external appearance of the original house is not significantly altered.

 Major works to excavate a new basement, adding a separate unit of accommodation, and/or altering the external appearance of your house, are likely to require planning permission, even if you’re converting or expanding on an existing cellar space.
-A planning application currently costs £172 in England.

 In all circumstances, you should contact your local planning authority for guidance before starting any work.
 You can apply for planning consent yourself, or employ a professional architect or specialist basement company to apply on your behalf.
 They will have an insight into local planning regulations and projects in the area that have been successful.